 What’s a “blue sheet”?
 Where can I get one?

 The blue sheet is the College’s Grant Proposal Endorsement Form, which certifies for the Director of Grants & Contract Administration that your budget and draft proposal have been reviewed and approved by the appropriate College personnel.
 You can download it here.
 If you prefer to get a hard copy, please contact us.

 Internal Endorsement Procedure

-Middlebury's internal endorsement procedure uses the grant proposal Endorsement Form (known as the “blue sheet” because it is printed on blue paper) to collect information about proposals for external funding and to document compliance with college and sponsor policies and federal regulations.
+Middlebury's internal endorsement procedure uses the grant proposal Endorsement Form (formerly known as the “blue sheet”) to collect information about proposals for external funding and to document compliance with college and sponsor policies and federal regulations.